bellrichm/WeeWX-MQTTSubscribe/README.md

         $BIN_ROOT/wee_config --reconfig
         ```

-        **Note:** By default when installing, the service is configured but not enabled.
+        **Note:** By default when installing, the service is installed and configured, but not enabled.
         To not install and configure the service (only install the file(s)),
         set the environment variable MQTTSubscribe_install_type to DRIVER.
 For example,